The Torment of a Flower

-"The Torment of a Flower" (雨夜花 (Ú-iā-hoe, a flower at rainy night)), also known as "Rainy Night Flower", is a 1934 Taiwanese Hokkien song composed by Teng Yu-hsien and written by Chiu Thiam-ōng.
+"The Torment of a Flower" (雨夜花 (a flower at rainy night)), also known as "Rainy Night Flower", is a 1934 Taiwanese Hokkien song composed by Teng Yu-hsien and written by Chiu Thiam-ōng.

 About

 Taiwanese writer Liau Han-sin (廖漢臣) wrote the lyrics of a children's song "Spring" (春天) and gave it to Teng Yu-hsien, asking him to compose for it.
 This was the earliest version of "The Torment of a Flower".
 Although Teng is a Hakka, he usually composed with Taiwanese Hokkien and not Hakka.
 Some scholars have questioned this story about children's songs.

 In 1934, while Chiu Thiam-ōng was working at Columbia Records, he once went to a nightclub and heard a sad story about a girl who worked there.
 Chiu was touched, and he decided to rewrite the lyrics of "Spring", wrote the story into Teng's music, that is "The Torment of a Flower".
 It is the first collaborative work between Teng and Chiu.
 Especially, there was usually three part lyrics in Taiwanese Hokkien songs then, but there are four parts in "The Torment of a Flower".